EvanHerman/simple-taxonomy-ordering/README.md

 Indeed, you can!
 You'll have to assign the `'tax_position'` parameter to the taxonomy.
 You can do this easily, using the following [sample code snippet](https://gist.github.com/EvanHerman/4e83fda88d2b210dce95).

-**You'll note in the code snippet, the taxonomy we are using is 'category' - but you can change this value to suit your needs.**
+**You'll notice in the code snippet, the taxonomy we are using is 'category' - but you can change this value to suit your needs.**

 ### I have a custom post type, but it won't let me drag and drop sort it's taxonomies.
 How come?